Are you looking to try the Korean hair care routine for the first time but don’t know where to start? If so, keep reading!

 Best selling Korean hair shampoo: NATURE REPUBLIC – Argan Essential Deep Care Shampoo

-Korean hair care focuses on using shampoos that are very gentle on the scalp: instead of using harsh ingredients like sulphates, Korean hair care experts formulate shampoos with the aid of traditional herbs, natural essences and less harsh foaming agents that are gentle on the scalp.
+The Korean hair care routine focuses on using shampoos that are very gentle on the scalp: instead of using harsh ingredients like sulphates, Korean hair care experts formulate shampoos with the aid of traditional herbs, natural essences and less harsh foaming agents that are gentle on the scalp.

 As I mentioned previously, some Korean hair care experts even advise women to use two different shampoos in the shower – one to match the scalps needs and the other to cleanse the hair of product build-up.

 One amazing shampoo is Nature Republi’s Argan Deep Care treatment shampoo, which combines a shampoo with hair essence and hair treatment.
 It’s said to be produced by slowly infusing 100 herbs and although I don’t know how much of that is true, it smells like divine and it’s formulated with argan oil, rosehip oil and evening primrose oil, which are amazing for nourishing your hair.

 A good scalp massage is an integral part of Korean hair care.
 You can choose to massage your scalp for 10-15 minutes before showering using either your hands, a boar bristle brush or a scalp massaging comb – or you can do the same in the shower!

 Vibrating waterproof scalp massaging combs have become very popular in Korean hair care recently due to their convenience – you can lather up your shampoo and use one of these products in the shower for a good few minutes for amazing hair.

 Although I haven’t use one of these devices before, I found a cute bunny shaped scalp massager from Amazon for only a few dollars, and the dozens of positive reviews suggest that it works amazingly for hair growth.